"Libertarian" Lightweight and "Minarchist" (read: mini-statist) Jacob Hornberger on Defamation and Alex Jones

 For one: defamation law is totally unjust and unlibertarian.
 This has been known for some time now.
 See Rothbard and Block, ch.
 7. This is just black-letter libertarian law now.

 Also: libertarians are not in favor of the state's law on torts just because they call it a tort.
 Intentional infliction of emotional distress is not a legitimate tort.
 Rights are violated only by invading borders of or affecting the physical integrity of an owned resource.
-Period.
-See Hoppe on Property Rights in Physical Integrity vs Value and Aggression and Property Rights Plank in the Libertarian Party Platform.
+Period.1

 And finally, the fact that Jones was aware of the existence of these (unjust) laws also doesn't mean he "got what he deserved."
 After all we know that drugs are illegal; does that mean people locked in prison now for possessing cocaine "got what they deserved"?
 No.